robrab2000/WP-REST-Migrator/readme.md

 ## tl;dr
 - Use the Wordpress REST api to migrate from one Wordpress installation to another.
 - Extracts the posts, pages, comments, tags, media, etc.
-- Reinserts all posts one by one, replacing tags and media etc as needed so that they all have the correct ids.
+- Re-inserts all posts one by one, replacing tags and media etc as needed so that they all have the correct ids.

 Remember to disable reCapcha from your sites before attempting the migration